Updated October 25, 2024

 Ensure that your transactions meet the payment processor's criteria to help you save money on processing fees.

 Mid-qualified rates apply to standard rewards cards, like loyalty and cashback reward cards.
-In addition, keyed-in payments and transactions not processed within 24 hours may also be considered.
+Keyed-in payments and transactions not processed within 24 hours may also be considered.

-They typically fall in the middle of the spectrum when it comes to interest rates and other fees associated with using a credit card.
+They typically fall in the middle of the spectrum when it comes to interest rates and other fees associated with credit cards.

 Non-qualified rates apply to premium cards, corporate cards, international cards, card-not-present transactions, and transactions with missing information.